Patient information: Weight loss surgery (Beyond the Basics)

 You will need to stay in the hospital until your team feels that it is safe for you to leave (on average, one to three days).
 Do not drive if you are taking prescription pain medicine.
 Begin exercising as soon as possible once you have healed; most weight loss centers will design an exercise program for you.

 Once you are home, it is important to eat and drink exactly what your doctor and dietitian recommend.
 You will see your doctor, nurse, and dietitian on a regular basis after surgery to monitor your health, diet, and weight loss.
-(See "Medical management of patients after bariatric surgery".)
+(See "Bariatric surgery: Postoperative nutritional management".)

 You will be able to slowly increase how much you eat over time, although it will always be important to: